rtedge-net/resolve/README.md

 server-timing: total;dur=6
 ```

-These can be easily consumed for out-of-band data.
+These can be easily consumed for out-of-band.

 ```JS
 await fetch(`https://resolve.deno.dev/?s&a=deno.com&_={"nameServer":{"ipAddr":"1.1.1.1"}}`)